mwat56/sessions/README.md

 While it can be challenging and interesting to figure out some smart database structure and sophisticated queries to access and retrieve data such an endeavour is often simply over-the-top.
 That's true especially for a job like session handling that has just two tasks to accomplish: point and grab (i.e. reading/loading data) and throw and forget (i.e. writing/storing data).

-So, in short: In wanted a system that's unintrusive (i.e. respecting the user's privacy) and doesn't depend on anything but what is there in any case (i.e. the filesystem).
+So, in short: I wanted a system that's as unintrusive as possible (i.e. respecting the user's privacy) and doesn't depend on anything but what is there in any case (i.e. the filesystem).
 And, of course, it should be easy to use by the developer.

 ## Installation